Starting a few years back, you had Bulletproof coffee, which is a French press that’s fattened up with MCT oil and ghee.

 What is mushroom coffee?

 It’s basically regular black coffee mixed with powdered medicinal mushrooms of some kind.
 The most popular fungi used are cordyceps for energy, chaga for antioxidants, and lion’s mane for nootropic benefits.
 One or more of these species is mixed with instant coffee, which is typically sold in single serving packets.
 You mix it with hot water.
+This is the most popular brand.

 What does mushroom coffee taste like?
 Nothing like portobello or white button.
 The species typically used in recipes have a more muted, yet earthy flavor.
 The Arabica or Robusta beans they’re combined with drown out the fungi flavor, leading to it tasting more like black coffee versus mushrooms.
 It’s also less acidic and therefore easier on the stomach.